sripplin/website/_posts/2023-02-02-sm-is-capex.md

 - How much revenue is generated from the customer before it churns
 - What does it cost to provide the ongoing service

-I’m not reinventing anything here specifically about customer acquisition costs (CAC) or customer lifetime value (CLV).
+I’m not reinventing anything here specifically about customer acquisition costs (CAC) or customer lifetime value (LTV).
 In fact, customer economics is exactly what is applicable here.

 But what I am arguing is that this can apply at an even deeper level, where customer economics become *company* economics, right down to the financial statements.